FaizanDevOps/webapp/README.md

 Note --> . is going to specify where is the location of Dockerfile, So . represent it is in current folder.

+After creating Dockerfile , We have another option to the app containerized by using docker feature called docker compose . it is very convenient light and fast.
+Make  the application more robust and easily scalable and configurable.

+Just by using

+# sudo docker-compose up --build

+Note: --build is used to make the build first and we can put down the application by using  --> sudo docker-compose down